code-cracker/code-cracker/README.md

 Before you start to work on an existing issue, check if it is not assigned to anyone yet, and if it is, talk to that person.
-Also check the project [board](http://huboard.com/code-cracker/code-cracker/board) and verify it is not being worked on (it will also be tagged with the `working` tag).
+Also check the project [board](http://huboard.com/code-cracker/code-cracker/board) and verify it is not being worked on (it will be tagged with the `Working` tag).
-If it is not being worked on, before you start check if the item is `ready`.
+If it is not being worked on, before you start check if the item is `Ready`.
+If the issue has the `Working` tag (working swimlane on Huboard) and has no Assignee then it is not being worked on by somebody on the core team.
+Check the issue's description to find out who it is (if it is not there it has to be on the comments).

 ### Definition of Ready (DoR)